 - Savings (in case you get into trouble): £200

-Here is a essential breakdown on what the examination consists is.
+Here is an essential breakdown of what the examination consists of:

-- The examination itself consists 18 stations which last just about 8 minutes each.
+- The examination itself consists of 18 stations which last 8 minutes each.

 - Before each station, you have 90 seconds to read the instructions outside the door.